 - an opportunity to communicate research results and their clinical implications to a wide audience.

 The course will be delivered through a range of methods, including lectures, seminars, student presentations, self-directed learning and study.
 You will participate in small group teaching and develop close working relationships with academic and project supervisors.
 In addition to this, practical classes will enable you to acquire analytical skills required for the processing of structural biology, brain imaging and clinical trial data.
 Students are expected to work for about 44-46 weeks in Oxford, and to spend about 20-25 hours per week on independent reading and work on essays and journal presentations.
 Typically, there will be no more than 15 hours per week of contact time with teaching staff for every term.
 Note that students are expected to study material covered in lectures in their own time.

-You are advised to visit the Department of Psychiatry website to obtain further information on the course (see Further Information and Enquiries).
+You are advised to visit the course page on the department's website to obtain further information on the course (see Further Information and Enquiries).